DDtKey/protect-endpoints/rocket-grants/README.md

 Here is an example using the `ty` and `expr` attributes.
 But these are independent features.

-`expr` allows you to include some checks in the macro based on function params.
+`expr` allows you to include some checks in the macro based on function params, it can be combined with authorities by using `all`/`any`.

 `ty` allows you to use a custom type for the authority (then the fairing needs to be configured).
 Take a look at an [enum-role example](../examples/rocket/enum-role/src/main.rs)